Aleph-Alpha/pharia-engine/CONTRIBUTING.md

 Thanks for your interest in the PhariaKernel, the serverless AI platform.
 Check out the [README](README.md) for more information on how to get started.

+Note: We are currently setting up a Contributor License Agreement (CLA) before accepting external contributions.

 ## New Features

 We welcome external contributions.
 Before putting in major refactorings or features, we recommend opening an issue to discuss the design and get early feedback.